 We are a free, independent and confidential service, offering advice, guidance and representation to all LSE students.
-Our team of professional Student Advisers is on hand to assist you with a range of issues and can advise and represent you on LSE academic policies – appeals, mitigating circumstances, academic misconduct and complaints.
-We can also support you with housing matters (including contract checking), applications to the LSESU hardship funds, and point you in the right direction for any general queries you may have.
+Our team of professional Student Advisers is on hand to assist you with a range of issues and can advise and represent you on LSE academic policies – appeals, exceptional circumstances, academic misconduct and complaints.
+We can also support you with housing matters (such as contract checking and helping you understand right to rent checks), applications to the LSESU hardship funds, and point you in the right direction for any general queries you may have.

 If you wish to see a Student Adviser outside of these hours, please contact us to arrange an appointment.